21 Local Advertising Ideas to Grow Your Small Business

 - Businesses that serve a particular area

-Many people skip the ads in local search results and opt to click on organic results instead, which is why it’s important to invest in local SEO.
-To do this, you’ll need to optimize your website for local search and engage in local content marketing.
+Many people skip the ads in local search results and opt to click on organic results instead, which is why it’s important to invest in local search engine optimization (SEO).
+To do this, you’ll need to optimize your website for local search, get reviews on Google, and engage in local content marketing.

 9. Run Local Newspaper Ads